w3f/polkadot-wiki/docs/learn/learn-governance.md

 members.

-Along with [controlling the treasury](learn-treasury.md), the council is called upon primarily for three tasks of governance: proposing sensible referenda, cancelling uncontroversially dangerous or malicious referenda, and electing the technical committee.
+Along with [controlling the treasury](learn-treasury.md), the council is called upon primarily for three tasks of governance:
+1. proposing sensible referenda
+2. cancelling uncontroversially dangerous or malicious referenda
+3. electing the technical committee.

 For a referendum to be proposed by the council, a strict majority of members must be in favor, with no member exercising a veto.
 Vetoes may be exercised only once by a member for any single proposal;